miwaro/lucky-rook/README.md

 # Lucky-Rook 🏰

 Welcome to Lucky Rook!
-This is a real-time multiplayer chess game built with a client-server architecture.
-The client is built with React, while the server is powered by Node.js, Express, and Socket.IO.
-This is a rebuild of my previous chess application, Chance Chess.
-Users can play chess with a deck of cards, introducing an element of chance to a game where chance is virtually non-existent.
+This is a real-time multiplayer chess game built with a MERN stack architecture.
+The client is built with React and Redux, while the server is powered by Node.js, Express, and Socket.IO, with MongoDB for data storage.
+This is a rebuild of my previous chess application, Chance Chess, where users can play chess with a deck of cards, introducing an element of chance to a game where chance is virtually non-existent.

 ### ♟️ Features

 - **Real-time chess gameplay** between two players.
-- Users can **create or join game rooms**.
+- Users can **create and join game rooms**.
-- **Player roles** (White/Black) assigned upon joining a game room.
 - **Chessboard synchronization** between players.
+- **Persistent game state** between players.

 ### 💻 Technologies Used

+This project follows a MERN stack architecture:

 **Client:**

 - ⚛️ React
 - 🗄️ Redux Toolkit (for state management)
 - 🚦 React Router
 - 🔌 Socket.IO Client
 - ♟️ Chess.js (for game logic)
-- ♟️ React Chessboard (for the user interface of the chessboard)
+- ♟️ react-chessboard (for the user interface of the chessboard)

 **Server:**

 - 🟢 Node.js
 - 🌐 Express
 - 🔌 Socket.IO
+- 📂 MongoDB (for storing game state and player data)

 ### 🚀 Getting Started